14 Spots to Slurp Oysters in Richmond

 Rappahannock

 Obviously, we have to start with (one of) Rappahannock Oyster Co.’s ventures into the restaurant industry.
 Rappahannock is the org’s take on farm-to-table deliciousness, featuring “an enormous raw bar focusing on our very own oyster farms.”
-Grab a plate of Olde Salts or Rappahannocks served with cocktail sauce, lemon, and mignonette, and feel free to add shrimp cocktail or smoked fish dip to your order.
-And if you’re looking for more where that came from, try Rappahannock’s small plates: Baked Oysters (bacon allium and arugula topping with candied fresnos) or Oysters & Pearls (Rappahannock oysters, with glühwein granita and trout caviar).
+Grab a plate of Rappahannock Rivers, Stingrays, or Olde Salts served with cocktail sauce, lemon, and mignonette, and feel free to add something like shrimp cocktail or smoked fish dip to your order.
+And if you’re looking for more where that came from, try one of Rappahannock’s small plates: Baked Oysters (nduja butter, pickled fennel, dill, grilled lemon).

 Location: 320 E Grace St (Downtown)